wouterj/doctrine-test-bundle/README.md

     </phpunit>
     ```

 4. Make sure you also have `phpunit/phpunit` available as a `dev` dependency (**versions 6 and 7 are supported with the built in listener**) to run your tests.
    Alternatively this bundle is also compatible with `symfony/phpunit-bridge` and its `simple-phpunit` script.
+   (Note: you may need to make sure the phpunit-bridge requires the correct PHPUnit 6+ Version using the environment variable `SYMFONY_PHPUNIT_VERSION`).

 5. That's it!
 From now on whatever changes you do to the database within each single testcase (be it a `WebTestCase` or a `KernelTestCase` or any custom test) are automatically rolled back for you :blush: